 Then in 2011, she embarked on the Wheely Slow Cooking Tour with fellow singer/songwriter Shera Kelly.
 The two performed concerts on farms, cooked with their hosts and interviewed farmers about where their food comes from.
 Sharing online webisodes along the way they toured from Salt Spring Island to Halifax (30 communities in two months).
 The trip was completely unplanned and as attention for the tour grew it began getting picked up by media outlets including; CBC Halifax Radio, Vancouver Courier, North Shore News and CBC The Early Edition.
 When returning back to Vancouver, they did speaking engagements including PechaKucha Vancouver at the Vogue Theatre, PechaKucha Salt Spring, local high schools and sustainable food events.

-Then in 2016, she wrote and performed Steel Hands at the Ironworkers Memorial Service in Vancouver in honour of the men who lost their lived during the Second Narrows Bridge Disaster of 1958.
-The song was featured on Vancouver is Awesome.
+Then in 2016, she wrote Steel Hands and performed it at the Ironworkers Memorial Service in Vancouver in honour of the men who lost their lived during the Second Narrows Bridge Disaster of 1958.
+The song was also featured on Vancouver is Awesome.

 She just released her second album Good Again (May 2017), recorded at the Vancouver Public Library (Inspiration Lab).
+She spoke about the recording process for VPL's Creator Series.
 Good Again reached #6 on the CiTR 101.9 charts and was featured on CKNW 980 (Steele & Drex).

 She is passionate about sustainable food systems, nurturing artistic expression and exploring one's passions.
 She has performed and spoke at schools for the Passion Foundation and sat on the board of ArtQuake.